Delco Doula - Lori Daley

 If my partner is going to be at the birth, do we need a doula?

 A doula is there to support both the mother and her partner.
 Partners tend to be much more at ease during labors where they are sharing the support role with a doula.
 They usually appreciate when doulas are able to show them ways to help support the mom better.
-Instead of being worried about not knowing what to do, they are more able to focus on loving the mom.
+Instead of being worried about not knowing what to do or if the labor is normal, they are more able to focus on loving the mom.
 Because your partner is likely to be more informed and prepared if you hire a doula, he or she will be more relaxed when labor occurs.
 And, partners need breaks!
 It can be a long and exhausting process for them as well as for the laboring woman, but minus the wonderful hormones.
 A doula will be able to continue supporting you while your partner meets his own needs such as using the restroom, eating meals, and getting rest.
 CHECK OUT THIS ARTICLE

 I plan to use medication.
 Can I still benefit from having a doula?